 Path 1: Insurance coverage

-If your plan covers a GLP-1 for your indication, this is usually the cheapest route.
-The catch: coverage varies enormously.
-Many plans cover these drugs for type 2 diabetes but not for weight management, or require prior authorization and documentation.
-Steps worth taking:
+If your plan covers a GLP-1 for your indication, this is almost always the cheapest route, often a copay of $0 to $100 for a 28-day supply.
+The catch is that coverage varies enormously.
+Many US plans readily cover these drugs for type 2 diabetes but exclude them for weight management, or require prior authorization and documentation before approving them.
+Concrete steps worth taking:

-• Call your insurer and ask specifically whether the drug is on formulary for your indication.
+- Call your insurer and ask specifically whether the drug is on formulary for your indication (weight management is often treated differently from diabetes).

-• Check whether step therapy applies (trying a cheaper option first).
+- Check whether step therapy applies, meaning the plan requires you to try a cheaper option first.

 Path 2: Manufacturer savings cards